Krakow info

 - Faculty of International and Political Studies,

-- Faculty of Biotechnology,
+- Faculty of Biochemistry, Biophysics, and Biotechnology,

 - Faculty of Medicine,

-- Faculty of Pharmacy and Medical Analysis,
+- Faculty of Pharmacy,

-- Faculty of Health Care
+- Faculty of Health Sciences.

 History of the Krakow University.

 Krakow University–Alma Mater Cracoviensis–dates back to 1364 when Poland’s King Casimir III the Great (1333-1370) established a Studium Generale in the city with permission from Pope Urban V. In 1400 the Krakow Academy owed its restoration and modernization to the legacy left by the Polish queen-saint Jadwiga (1384-1399).
-The Jagiellonian University has got its present name after her royal husband, King Ladislav II Jagiello (1386-1434), who fulfilled faithfully her will, and after his successors from the Jagiellonian dynasty that would support the school later on.
+The Jagiellonian University has got its present name after her royal husband, King Vladislav II Jagiello (1386-1434), who faithfully fulfilled her will, and after his successors from the Jagiellonian dynasty that would support the school later on.

 As early as in the mid 15th century the Krakow University became Europe’s leading academic center of mathematics, astronomy, astrology, geography and legal studies.
 Over the past centuries it has educated myriad great men, Nicolaus Copernicus (1491-95) and Pope John Paul II (1938-39, 1942-46) in that number.